-In some places city planning is downright controversial.
-I don't mean the specific decisions about planning, but rather the very idea of planning by the government somehow sounds suspect.
+City planning is downright controversial in some places.
+The very idea of planning by the government somehow sounds suspect.

-Well, I understand that government isn't always effective, effective, and thrifty.
-But really--to be against planning?
+We agree that government isn't always effective, effective, and thrifty.
+But really--are you sure you want to be against planning?
 All of us plan constantly--what to wear, where to shop, what we'll do with our next paycheck, and what to do when the sofa wears out.

 So, come on, folks.
 Planning as a community really isn't such a